AkberJag/portfolio-template/README.md

 ### Adding/Removing Sections

 To add or remove sections, edit the `portfolio.json` file located in the root of the project.
 Add a new section object or remove an existing one.
 Each section requires a name, path, component, and content.

-### Accent Colors & Gradients

-To customize the colors of your sections:

-- **Accent Colors**: Use any of Tailwind CSS's predefined colors to set the accent color of each section.
-- **Gradients**: Define gradients for both light and dark modes by utilizing Tailwind's gradient utilities.

 ### Localization (TODO)